Creating a Budget Template

 - If you know exactly how much you'll need, and when you'll need it—$600 for car insurance in February, for example—set up a Target Category Balance by Date goal.
 YNAB will do the math and tell you how much to budget each month.
 This is a great option for savings goals like that big vacation or a new computer.

 - For things you'll need to budget for each month—like $500 for groceries—set up a Monthly Funding Goal.

-These two goal types will create an orange alert in the category until the category is funded completely.
+These two goal types will create an yellow alert in the category until the category is funded completely.

 Look at Underfunded

 With a goal assigned to every category, your budget will now tell you exactly how much you need to stay on track.
 With no categories selected, look at the Underfunded amount in the Inspector.
 That’s how much money you need to make this template work.

 Remember, your categories are yellow, which just means they're underfunded.
 Soon you’ll fund them when you’re paid and budget to cover your goals.

 Before you start budgeting, ask yourself this question: Is this realistic?
 If your monthly income is less than the Underfunded amount, you'll need to make some changes—but that's okay!
 You have a much better picture of what you can afford, and you won't come up short.